-“Cross-disciplinary by design, upholding Columbia’s high standards, and tapping into the extraordinary intellectual resources of Paris, HILI is unique.” - Founder Pierre Force
+“Cross-disciplinary by design, upholding Columbia’s high standards, and tapping into the extraordinary intellectual resources of Paris, HILI is unique.” - Pierre Force

 ABOUT THE PROGRAM

 Columbia University’s M.A. in History and Literature is an innovative program that explores the interconnections and intersections between history and literature, both as categories of cultural production and as scholarly disciplines.
 In the past thirty years the boundaries between history and literature have become usefully blurred.
 Furthermore, the dialogue between the two has taken many different forms.
 In literary studies, there has been a re-evaluation of the traditional field of literary history, with greater attention paid to the historical evolution of genres and styles.
 Historians have taken in the notion that history is a literary genre and are aware of the interplay between archival material and historical imagination.
 Several thriving and inter-related fields like literary history, the history of the book, intellectual history, and the history of science are now history and literature hybrids.
 The M.A. in History and Literature capitalizes on this propitious intellectual moment.